7 Signs You’re Stuck in a Mediocre Mindset and How to Change It

 This post contains affiliate links, which means we may earn a commission if you purchase through our links—at no extra cost to you.
 As an Amazon Associate we earn from qualifying purchases.
 We only recommend products we use or trust.
 Learn more about affiliate marketing or read our full disclosure.

-Most people don’t wake up one day and consciously decide:
+Most people don’t wake up one morning and think:

-I want to think small, avoid growth, and settle for less.
+I want to play it small, avoid growth, and settle for less.

-A mediocre mindset is dangerous because it rarely feels dramatic.
-It feels normal.
+A mediocre mindset is dangerous because it rarely feels obvious.
+Most of the time, it simply feels normal.

 - Procrastinating on meaningful goals